 These methods along with many others come under the Grey water recycling systems residential.
 This water can also be treated in a purification plant. the plant need not be fancy, a simple setting in your backyard will purify your grey water in no time.

-Grey water can be used for vegetable gardening in both urban and rural settings.
-In rural settings or in houses that are individually set it is easier to make connections and alterations in the plumbing making it compatible to your plans of reusing drain water.
+Greywater can be used for vegetable gardening in both urban and rural settings.
+In rural settings or in houses that are individually set it is easier to make connections and alterations in the plumbing making it compatible with your plans of reusing drain water.
 If the plumbing is old and outdated or if pipes are concealed you can always use external connectors.

 These not only make the job easier but also make it convenient to maintain the connection.
 These generally come with an external valve that acts as a barrier between the existing drainage connection and the new connection.

 This water can then be redirected to a storage facility or the water can be used to water plants directly.
 It becomes a little complicated when it comes to altering the plumbing system for larger residential complexes.

 Sometimes it becomes difficult to alter the connections in bathrooms.
 If that is the case is how to use bath water for garden?

 If you cannot alter the plumbing in your bathroom can you reuse bath water? and if you still want to use the water for your garden how can it be done? here is all you need to know.